apriha/lineage/docs/output_files.rst

 Find Shared DNA
 ---------------
-Shared DNA between two individuals can be identified with :meth:`~lineage.Lineage.find_shared_dna`.
+Shared DNA between two or more individuals can be identified with :meth:`~lineage.Lineage.find_shared_dna`.
 One PNG file and up to two CSV files are output when ``save_output=True``.

 In the filenames below, ``name1`` is the name of the first :class:`~lineage.individual.Individual` and ``name2`` is the name of the second :class:`~lineage.individual.Individual`.
+(If more individuals are compared, all :class:`~lineage.individual.Individual` names will be included in the filenames and plot titles using the same conventions.)

+.. note:: Genetic maps do not have recombination rates for the Y chromosome since the Y
-Note that shared DNA will not be shown on the Y chromosome since the Y chromosome does not recombine; therefore, genetic maps do not have recombination rates for the Y chromosome.
+          chromosome does not recombine.
+Therefore, shared DNA will not be shown on the Y chromosome.

 shared_dna_<name1>_<name2>.png
 ``````````````````````````````
-The plot that illustrates shared DNA (i.e., no shared DNA, shared DNA on one chromosome, and
+This plot illustrates shared DNA (i.e., no shared DNA, shared DNA on one chromosome, and shared
-shared DNA on both chromosomes).
+DNA on both chromosomes).
 The centromere for each chromosome is also detailed.
-Two examples
+Two examples of
-of this plot are shown below.
+this plot are shown below.

 .. image:: https://raw.githubusercontent.com/apriha/lineage/master/docs/images/shared_dna_User662_User663.png